rafgraph/react-interactive/README.md

 - Hover state adds a `hover` class.
 - Active state adds both an `active` class and an `[input]Active` class, e.g. `mouseActive`.
 - Focus state adds both a `focus` class and a `focusFrom[input]` class, e.g. `focusFromKey`.
-- For a full class list see [interactive `className` props](#interactive-state-className-props-string) (the classes added for each state can be changed using props).
+- For a full class list see [interactive `className` props](#interactive-state-className-props-string) (the class names for each state can be changed using props).

 ```js
 import { Interactive } from 'react-interactive';